Unlike most financial advisors, Richard Bernstein Advisors LLC takes a top-down macro approach to asset allocation.

 Fees Under Richard Bernstein Advisors

 For clients utilizing RBA's SMA program, the firm charges up to a 1.25% annual fee that’s based on a percentage of AUM.
 The exact percentage that you'll pay will vary depending on the chosen investment strategy.
 The same fee arrangement applies to the firm's institutional investment management services.

 When it comes to the firm's wrap fee program services, the client will generally pay a quarterly fee to the program sponsor, who will then compensate Richard Bernstein Advisors.
 These fees are completely variable, with factors like account size, program type and program sponsor affecting the fee schedule clients will adhere to.

 What to Watch Out For

-One thing worth noting: as mentioned earlier, in some cases, Richard Bernstein Advisors receives performance-based fees.
+As a fee-based firm, Richard Bernstein Advisors can receive performance-based fees.
 According to the firm's Form ADV, "Performance-based compensation arrangements create an incentive for RBA to recommend investments that may be riskier or more speculative than those that might be recommended under a different fee arrangement, such as a management fee only arrangement."
 That said, the firm is legally obligated by its fiduciary duty to act in the best interests of its clients.

 Opening an Account With Richard Bernstein Advisors